 4 .
 Did the review appear elsewhere on the internet?

 If the same review appears on Facebook, Yelp, or on a “testimonials” page on your website, the duplicate review on your Google My Business page could be removed.
 Isn’t it great when your customers love you SO much that they want to tell everyone how great you are?!?!
-This is the downside – unless the customer writes unique reviews on each review website, you may risk multiple reviews being removed, not just on Google My Business.
+This is the downside – unless the customer writes unique reviews on each review website, you may risk multiple reviews being removed, not just on Google Business Profile.

 5 .
 Is the reviewer a manager of your Google My Business account or Google+ page?